Khronos Vulkan

 Start Vulkan Programming

-Build the Demo Programs
+Build the Demo Programs (Demos not included in ARM64 SDK)

 The Vulkan SDK includes the source for two demo applications: Vulkan Info and Vulkan Cube.
 There are two versions of Vulkan Cube: one written in C using vulkan.h and another written in C++ using vulkan.hpp.
 The vulkan.hpp header file is a low-level C++ API for Vulkan.